pagkly/Zed/Investopedia4/How Corporate Charters Work.md

 The creation of corporate charters is the start to building a new corporation.
 Corporate charters signal the birth of a new corporation.
 Once filed and approved, a corporation becomes legitimate and legal.
 The document must be created and filed before the company can transact as a corporation.

-If the corporate charter is not created before the business starts, the owners expose themselves to risk, including being personally liable for all the possible damages and debts created by the business during the period that the corporation transacted business without a legitimate corporate charter.
+If the corporate charter is not created before the business starts, the owners expose themselves to [[Risk|risk]], including being personally liable for all the possible damages and debts created by the business during the period that the corporation transacted business without a legitimate corporate charter.

 A corporate charter is a document establishing a company as a corporation in the US or Canada and detailing its governance, structure, operations, and more.

 ## Requirements of Corporate Charters

-At the most basic level, the corporate charter includes the corporation's name, its purpose, whether the corporation is a for-profit or [[nonprofit]](https://www.investopedia.com/terms/n/non-profitorganization.asp) institution, the location of the corporation, the number of shares that are authorized to be issued, and the names of the parties involved in the formation.
+At the most basic level, the corporate charter includes the corporation's name, its purpose, whether the corporation is a for-profit or [[nonprofit]](https://www.investopedia.com/terms/n/non-profitorganization.asp) institution, the location of the corporation, the number of [[Shares|shares]] that are authorized to be issued, and the names of the parties involved in the formation.
 Corporate charters are filed with the state secretary in which the corporation is located.
 Typically, the state in which the company is located charges a filing fee to process the corporate charter.

 Some government websites provide templates for corporate charters.
 However, some businesses opt to consult and hire business lawyers when creating and filing corporate charters to provide more legitimate and favorable legal business documents and environments.